nnoby95/khVault.hu/installer/README.md

 - Configure NGINX to provide access to Vault web services
 - Use `certbot` to automatically fetch and configure certs for HTTPS with NGINX
 - Add the tribalwars.net servers to the Vault
+- Add the klanhaboru.hu servers to the Vault
 - Create some helper scripts for configuring the Vault
 - Install the [`micro`](https://micro-editor.github.io/) text editor for convenience